 The contractor/vendor will recruit data enumerators and provide the training to the data collection teams.
-A tentative training would be 4-5 days in length and consist of the following components: (1) introduction to the study objectives, roles, and protocols; (2) skills on conducting qualitative interviews and building rapport with respondents; (3) field work procedures/protocols; (4) review of all questionnaires; (6) use of the recording equipment; and (7) research ethics, including any COVID precautions and written informed consent procedures for the study.
-This will include an orientation to and hands-on practice conducting practice interviews in sessions during the training as well as a practice field test.
+A tentative training would be 4-5 days in length and consist of the following components: (1) introduction to the study objectives, roles, and protocols; (2) skills on conducting quantitative interviews and building rapport with respondents; (3) field work procedures/protocols; (4) review of all questionnaires; (6) use of the electronic data collection devices; and (7) research ethics, including any COVID precautions and written informed consent procedures for the study.
+This will include an orientation to and hands-on practice with the devices both in skills session during the training as well as a practice field test.